SMOLKEYS/yellow-java/README.md

 There's also the unmaintained [JS version](https://github.com/SMOLKEYS/yellow) if you need it for some reason.

+### Modules

+- `core` - Yellow's main source code
+- `native-loader` - Utility classes for loading native libraries in any platform, standalone

+When compiling Yellow, the final JAR should be located at `core/build/libs`, as either `coreDesktop.jar` (desktop-only), or `core.jar` (multiplatform) depending on what you choose.
+As for how to build, look below this text.

 # Building (Desktop-only)

 ## Windows

 1. Install [Java 17+ (Select either regular EXE installer or MSI installer)](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and Git/GH (Optional) through `winget install -e --id Git.Git`/`winget install -e --id GitHub.cli`.
 2. Download the source code through GitHub or clone the repository with `git clone https://github.com/SMOLKEYS/yellow-java` or `gh repo clone SMOLKEYS/yellow-java`.
 3. Run `./gradlew jar` in the mod's root directory.
-This should download any needed dependencies and build a JAR file located in `build/libs`.
+This should download any needed dependencies and build a JAR file located in `core/build/libs`.
 Import it into the game.

 ## Linux